BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

    *every* image in the dataset.
-Because PalmettoBUG pixel classifier’s can have two different kind of prediction maps (the original classifier predictions in a */classification_maps* subfolder or merged/annotated predictions in a */merged_classification_maps* subfolder), this must be specified in the drop down immediately below classifier selection.
+Because PalmettoBUG pixel classifier’s can have two different kind of prediction maps (the original classifier predictions in a */classification_maps* subfolder or merged predictions in a */merged_classification_maps* subfolder), this must be specified in the drop down immediately below classifier selection.

    .. note::

       If you use the /*merged…maps* folder for a supervised classifier, the background class will not have an EDT calculated.
+This is often preferable, unless the "background" class has some biological meaning of its own!

 ..

    3).
 Marker_class.
-This determines how the newly added EDT channel(s) are treated once merged into the analysis – will they be “type”, “state”, “none”, or a new class “spatial_edt” marker?
+This determines how the newly added EDT channel(s) are treated once merged into the analysis – will they be “type”, “state”, “none”, or a new marker_class “spatial_edt”?
 The default is the new “spatial_edt” class, because it is assumed that you will want to treat the EDT channels differently than the regular channels and because “spatial_edt” channels are treated specially in the GUI **–